 Opening and closing ceremonies, which include dance performances

-There will also be full access to all of the sessions for up to 30 days after the conference ends.
+There will also be full access to all of the sessions for a few months after the conference ends.